Eltaurus-Lt/CourseDump2022/README.md

 # Memrise Community Course Downloader v9.3
 This **Google Chrome** extension downloads word lists from [**Memrise community courses**](https://community-courses.memrise.com/community/courses/) as ".csv" spreadsheets along with all associated <ins>images</ins>, **<ins>audio</ins>**, and <ins>video</ins> files, **alternative answers** and **study progress**.
 Courses can be [downloaded in batch](https://github.com/Eltaurus-Lt/CourseDump2022?tab=readme-ov-file#batch-download).
 The format of the saved data is suitable for subsequent [import](https://github.com/Eltaurus-Lt/Anki-Card-Templates?tab=readme-ov-file#the-support-add-on) into [**Anki**](https://apps.ankiweb.net/).

 The extension *does not* download the words you have marked as "ignored" on Memrise (as they are not exposed to fetch requests by the site).
-You might want to unignore them before downloading or make a separate fresh Memrise account, if keeping the learning progress data is not essential.
+You might want to unignore them before downloading or make a separate fresh Memrise account if the learning progress data is not required.

 ## Downloading the Extension
 At the top of this page, click the green `Code` button and then `Download ZIP`: